-This was because he'd rigged up a few ropes and rings in one of the sub-basements of the Unseen University library - the one where they kept the, um, erotic books.
-(Just erotic.
-Nothing kinky.
-It's the difference between using a feather and using a chicken.)
+This was because he'd rigged up a few ropes and rings in one of the sub-basements of the Unseen University library - the one where they kept the, um, erotic1 books.
 In vats of crushed ice.
 And he was dreamily dangling in the chilly vapour above them.